tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 <h4 class="text-center">Goals:</h4>
 <hr/>

-In this article I will explain the basics to get started with git and a little extra but nothing too intense.
+In this article, I will explain the basics to get started with git and a little extra but nothing too intense.
 You will see how to create a local repository, track and commit, view your revisions, and use other common git commands.
 The best way to learn is by doing so I encourage you to execute all the commands and see the results for yourself.

 {{<contentTitle title="Let's get started.
 Installing Git">}}

-First let's check if git is already installed on your local computer.
-Open your terminal ,which is where we will be doing all our git commands, and enter <span class="notice">git --version</span>.
-If the git version number is returned , git is already installed.
+First, let's check if git is already installed on your local computer.
+Open your terminal, which is where we will be doing all our git commands, and enter <span class="notice">git --version</span>.
+If the git version number is returned, git is already installed.
 If git command not found is returned, you need to install git.

 Here are detailed instructions for downloading and installing git on [Mac](https://git-scm.com/download/mac), [Windows](https://gitforwindows.org/), or [Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-For this article I will be using Ubuntu OS.
-Most linux distros come with git installed by default, but if it is not install, enter <span class="notice">sudo apt-get install git</span> to install it.
+For this article, I will be using Ubuntu OS.
+Most linux distros come with git installed by default, but if it is not installed, enter <span class="notice">sudo apt-get install git</span> to install it.

 {{<contentTitle title="Setting up your name and email address for your global Git installation">}}